awsdocs/aws-mobile-developer-guide/doc_source/react-native-access-apis.rst

 .. code-block:: bash

-   awsmobile cloud-api invoke SampleCloudLogicAPI get /items
+   awsmobile cloud-api invoke sampleCloudApi get /items

 This will return a response as follows.